 Forget the saying, "Out with the old and in with the new."
 April 9 is meant for celebrating the older, refined items of years past.
 Whether you're an antique collector or simply like admiring items of previous decades, take some time to shop for antiques, read up on the history of them, or sort through family heirlooms.

 11 of 30

 From the humble goldfish to towering quadrupeds, pets are there to comfort us when we're feeling low, provide unconditional love and often entertainment.
-Sure, they might be a little weird and sometimes misbehave, but here at The Spruce, we consider pets to be part of our families.
-Give your furry (or scaly, or feathered) friend a little extra love (and some treats!) today!
+Sure, they might be a little weird and sometimes misbehave, but they're part of our families.
+Give your furry (or scaly, or feathered) friend a little extra love (and some treats!) today.

 12 of 30